Madhura-p99/test-selection-demo-test-browserstack/README.md

    BrowserStack's GitHub App connects directly to your GitHub repository for seamless code analysis and test selection—no manual cloning required.
    [Learn more](https://www.browserstack.com/docs/automate/selenium/smart-test-selection?fw-lang=java#GitHub_app)

----

-> **Demo Note:**
+> **Note:**
-> For this project, **repository cloning** is used, since the demo application code must be cloned locally for test execution.
+> For this demo, since **repository cloning** is used, the demo application code must be cloned locally for test execution

----

-### BrowserStack Configuration: `browserstack.yml`
+### browserstack.yml Configuration:

-Update your `browserstack.yml` as follows to enable Smart Test Selection using repo cloning:
+Update your `browserstack.yml` as given below to enable Smart Test Selection using repo cloning:

 ```yaml
 browserstackLocal: true # for local testing